What Is a Family Health Insurance Plan?

-2010 was a landmark year in health insurance.
-The birth of the Affordable Care Act made it possible for every person and family to have access to health care.
+The introduction of the Affordable Care Act made it possible for every person and family to have access to health care.

-While it is no longer mandatory and there are no penalizations for not having health care insurance, the Affordable Care Act, or Obamacare has brought many benefits.
+While it is no longer mandatory, and there are no penalizations for not having health care insurance, the Affordable Care Act has brought many benefits.
 Guaranteed coverage for anyone, no matter their health, guaranteed coverage for mental health issues, and guaranteed pediatric dental coverage, to name a few.

-When exploring health insurance plans for family, it is important to sort through all possibilities to find the one that fits your family best.
+When exploring health insurance plans for family, it is crucial to sort through all possibilities to find the one that fits your family best.
 Depending on your family’s specific needs, there are various health plans to choose from.

 What Are Your Family Health Insurance Options?

-You will, of course, want the best family health insurance plan for your family at an affordable price, and there are several possible health insurance plans available to ensure you get a plan best-suited to your family’s needs.
+Of course, you want the best family health insurance plan for your family at an affordable price.
+Thankfully, there are several possible health insurance plans available to ensure you get a plan best-suited to your family’s needs.

 Another option is employer-based insurance.
-Those lucky enough to have a job that offers health insurance plans for family may be able to have a premium health plan for a fraction of the price.
-Most employers must offer insurance to employees at a competitive premium, especially if the employer has 10 or more employees.
-Typically, the employee is able to cover his entire family through a reputable carrier at a relatively small fee.
-If you lose your job for any reason, this coverage can be continued through COBRA.
+Those with a job that offers family health insurance plans may be able to enroll in a health plan for a fraction of the price.
+Most employers must offer employees insurance at a competitive premium, especially if the employer has 10 or more employees.

 The final option is private insurance.
 Those with the means can purchase health insurance for their family directly from their preferred provider.
 The coverage offered in this arena is typically a premium coverage at a premium cost.

-No one can be denied insurance or charged an exorbitant rate as a result of a diagnosis.
-Therefore, if you and your spouse have a child with a health issue, your child will receive the same coverage as any other child at the same rate for the plan you have chosen.
-The same applies to cancer patients, heart patients, diabetics, and any other medical conditions your family may face.
+This means if you have a child with a health issue, your child will receive the same coverage as any other child at the same rate for the plan you have chosen.

 Do Not Go Without Family Care

-The Affordable Care Act may not be the perfect answer to the epidemic affecting health care in the US, but it is a much better alternative than going completely without insurance.
-It helps those who truly need coverage to not be singled out or denied and left to handle the bills on their own, while potentially claiming bankruptcy.
+The Affordable Care Act may not be the perfect answer to the epidemic affecting health care in the US.
+Still, it is a much better alternative than going completely without insurance.
+It helps those who truly need coverage not to be singled out or denied and left to handle the bills on their own, while potentially claiming bankruptcy.

-It ensures the necessary coverages are available to all people, because while it may seem unnecessary at the moment, you never know when you may need the likes of mental health coverage or free immunizations.
+It ensures the necessary coverages are available to all people because, while it may seem unnecessary, you never know when you may need the likes of mental health coverage or free immunizations.
 No family should ever have to go without a family health insurance plan in the United States.

 Whether you are a family of two or a family of 10, you are entitled to have the means to pay for necessary life-saving measures and the right to protect your overall health.
 The Affordable Care Act has recognized this basic human right and provided an answer to the problem of underinsurance and uninsured families.